lblod/frontend-embeddable-notule-editor/docs/plugins/location-plugin.md

 If you are unsure which base to choose here, we might be able to help you figure it out.

+## Linking the locations to the outer document

+While inserting a location on its own is already pretty useful, it becomes more valuable if we can connect it to the surrounding document, such that [rdfa](../rdfa.md) parsers can understand the connection.
+There are two ways to do this.
+You can use both, but you'll likely only need one.

+### Direct mode

+#### `explicitSubjectToLinkTo`

+This option allows you to specify an explicit uri to which all locations will be linked.
+This is useful in cases where you are building a document from multiple form fields, and as such do not have the full context available to the editor.
+It works the same way as the `decisionUri` option in the [besluit plugin](./besluit-plugin.md) or the [besluit topic plugin](./besluit-topic-plugin.md).
+We did not call it `decisionUri` here because you might want to link to something other than a decision, for example an article.

+### Contextual mode

+#### `subjectTypesToLinkTo`

+This option allows for a more dynamic approach, where the editor will link the location to a relevant subject based on the place it's been inserted in the document.
+This is useful when the editor works on a more complete document, for example in a case where you would use the [besluit plugin](./besluit-plugin.md) to handle the insertion of articles.
+This way, each location can link itself to the nearest surrounding article.

+The editor will search upwards in the node hierarchy for the first node which has one of the specified RDF types.

 ## Usage